Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Closing the Borders

 When Jacqueline Renier wishes to close her domain's borders, the Mists rise at the edge of the lands, as detailed in ""The Mists"" at the start of this chapter.
-Additionally, the Mists are filled with [[/5.
-Mechanics/Bestiary/Beast/Swarm Of Rats.md|swarms of rats]]; endless waves of them attack any creatures that enter the Mists.
+Additionally, the Mists are filled with [[5.
+Mechanics\Bestiary\Beast\Swarm Of Rats.md|swarms of rats]]; endless waves of them attack any creatures that enter the Mists.

 #### Jacqueline's Torment